ZigEmbeddedGroup/microzig/simulators/aviron/README.md

 AVR simulator in Zig.

-> DISCLAIMER: This is work in project and can currently emulate a good amount of the AVR instruction set
->             without cycle counting.
+> DISCLAIMER: This is work in project and can currently emulate a good amount of the AVR instruction set without cycle counting.

 ## Development

+Use [Zig 0.14.0](https://ziglang.org/download/#release-0.14.0) to compile AViRon.

 ### Repo Architecture